ralarcon/dotnetcore-containerized-sql/README.md

 ### Buid image, push, deploy
 This workflow builds the container with the latest web app changes, push it to the Azure Container Registry and, updates the web application *staging* slot to point to the latest container pushed.
 Then updates the database (just in case there is any change to be reflected in the database schema).
 Finally, swap the slots to leave the latest version in the production slot.

-To ilustrate the versioning, the workflow generates a version number, based in the github workflow run number, which is stored in the app service web application settings.
+To ilustrate the versioning, the workflow generates a version number, based in the [github workflow run number](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#github-context) context variable, which is stored in the app service web application settings.

 The workflow is configured to be triggered by each change made to your repo source code (excluding changes affecting to the *infrastructure* and *.github/workflows* folders).